- My NYPL

 Try these Tips for Parents and Caregivers!

 We deliver a range of literacy programs at juvenile jails and state and federal prisons.
-In partnership with the New York City Department of Corrections and supported in part by a gift from the Leon Lowenstein Foundation, Inc., Correctional Services runs Daddy & Me a book recording project with detained parents.
+In partnership with the New York City Department of Corrections, Correctional Services runs Daddy & Me a book recording project with detained parents.
 Incarcerated parents participate in early literacy workshops followed by a recording session where they can make a CD of themselves reading a favorite book to their kids.
 In collaboration with the New York Society for Ethical Culture (NYSEC), we have begun to work to connect incarcerated parents and their children through video, or "televisiting".
 We have furnished NYSEC's office with a children's library and provide incarcerated parents with identical books, using reading as a bonding activity during televisiting.
 The families practice their literacy skills together and form crucial connections.
 We are excited to add expanded literacy workshops to televisiting as the capacity for this program expands at city jails.